 Difference between tax evasion and tax avoidance

-When discussing tax strategies to pay less taxes, we must draw a clear line between tax evasion and tax avoidance.
-Tax avoidance is a legal concept that involves tax payers using legal strategies to avoid paying taxes.
+When discussing tax strategies to pay fewer taxes, we must draw a clear line between tax evasion and tax avoidance.
+Tax avoidance is a legal concept that involves taxpayers using legal strategies to avoid paying taxes.

-Thus, tax avoidance is based on the interpretation of tax laws and its omissions.
-With the help of an accountant or lawyer, the person or company will benefit from the tax laws of their country to reduce tax charges from taking advantage of ambiguities in the legal texts that allow different interpretations or create conflict with other existing regulations.
+Thus, tax avoidance is based on the interpretation of tax laws and their omissions.
+With the help of an accountant or lawyer, the person or company will benefit from their country's tax laws to reduce tax charges from taking advantage of ambiguities in the legal texts that allow different interpretations or create conflict with other existing regulations.

-Unlike tax avoidance, tax evasion involves tax payers using illegal strategies to avoid paying taxes.
-This can be done by not filing a tax return or when information on business operations is changed in order to get a smaller tax base.
+Unlike tax avoidance, tax evasion involves taxpayers using illegal strategies to avoid paying taxes.
+This can be done by not filing a tax return or getting a smaller tax base when information on business operations is changed.
 This is considered fraud and, as such, is punishable by law.
-The taxed activity is hidden to the tax authorities by illegal methods such as hiding income, illicit increase of deductible expenses and acquisition of unwarranted subsidies.
+The taxed activity is hidden to the tax authorities by illegal methods such as hiding income, an illicit increase of deductible expenses, and the acquisition of unwarranted subsidies.

-This difference between tax avoidance and evasion can be clearly seen in the submission of tax returns filed to competent state agencies.
+This difference between tax avoidance and evasion can be clearly seen in submitting tax returns filed to competent state agencies.
 In case of tax evasion, the return will show an annual income statement lower than that actually obtained by commercial operations.
-Unlike tax evasion, when incurring in tax avoidance, all earned income is declared but this tax base is balanced with tax credits and deductions.
+Unlike tax evasion, all earned income is declared when incurring in tax avoidance, but this tax base is balanced with tax credits and deductions.

 To discuss your case in detail, make an appointment with our lawyers.